Frequently asked support questions

 General use

-GrowthXP has a unique charting engine that produces high quality, high resolution charts of any size, on any device, from high resolution PC screens down to small devices such as mobile phones.
+GrowthXP has a unique charting engine that produces high-quality, high-resolution charts of any size, on any device, from high resolution PC screens down to small devices such as mobile phones.
 Charts are instantly drawn using an advanced engine that produces the charting scales, reference curve, patient curve and all additional objects, such as pubertal sections, or parental height nomograms.
-It’s all drawn with the same methods, and always live.
-This ensures high quality precision in terms of positioning all objects, in particular the patient curve on the chart, and so regardless of display zoom or device.
+It’s all drawn with the same methods and always up to date.
+This ensures high quality precision in terms of positioning all growth chart objects, in particular the patient curve on the chart, and so regardless of display zoom or device.

-Children born prior to 37 weeks are considered premature and if gestational age has been entered a double plot will occur on certain charts.
+Children born prior to 37 weeks are considered premature and if gestational age has been entered a double curve will be drawn on certain charts, both for chronological and for the corrected age.
+This allows the user access to adjusted SDS and percentile calculations as well.

-The default scaling of all charts were set to accommodate the majority of children and adolescents.
+The default scaling of all charts was set to accommodate most children and adolescents.
 However, when extreme values are encountered, and when the chart design allows it, we automatically extend the scaling so that all values for the patient are visible.
-This is particularly true for all charts in the two generic groups: measurements and calculated.
+This is particularly true for the BMI charts and for all charts in the two generic groups: measurements and calculated.

 Calculations

 BMI is, of course, automatically calculated by the program, and several different BMI charts are available for comparison other children of the same ages.
-There’s also an IOTF charts with cut off values for overweight, obesity and so on.
+There’s also an IOTF (International Obesity Task Force) charts with cut off values for overweight, obesity and so on.
 This chart also extends into adult ages for use in weight management.

 National variations